Antonios Nestoras: Policy initiatives

-In 2025, under his leadership, the European Policy Innovation Council (EPIC) launched the Draghi Observatory & Implementation Index, an accountability tool designed to monitor the implementation of Mario Draghi’s 2024 Report on the Future of European Competitiveness.
-The Observatory’s first audit, presented at the European Parliament in September 2025, found that only 11.2 percent of the report’s 383 recommendations had been fully implemented, with most still pending or only partially addressed.
-Nestoras argued that the findings highlighted Europe’s structural weaknesses in areas such as digitalisation, energy, and clean technologies, stating that “instead of backing our remaining ‘Made in Europe’ excellence, we keep churning out world-class bureaucratic cages and regulatory mazes.”
+In 2025, under his leadership, the European Policy Innovation Council (EPIC) launched the Draghi Observatory & Implementation Index, a project tracking the implementation of recommendations in Mario Draghi’s 2024 Report on the Future of European Competitiveness.
+The Observatory reported that only a small share of the report’s recommendations had been implemented, highlighting challenges in areas such as digitalisation, energy and clean technologies.